 - 9.4.
 Victim waived liability

-- 10. Can I file a lawsuit if I signed a waiver for my child in California?
+- 10. Can I file a lawsuit if I signed a waiver for my child?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.